Iron Crown Enterprises: Middle-earth CCG and demise

-With the rise of collectible card games, ICE released Middle-earth Collectible Card Game (1995-) and Warlords CCG (1997-).
-In 1997 ICE bailed out Mayfair Games, a publisher well known for Settlers of Catan board game.
+With the rise of collectible card games, ICE released Middle-earth Collectible Card Game (1995) and Warlords CCG (1997).
+In 1997, ICE bailed out Mayfair Games, a publisher well known for the Settlers of Catan board game.

-Despite ICE's many successes and overcoming many setbacks over 17 years, in 1997 ICE suffered financial difficulties from a rapid decline in its distribution net; nearly 70% of ICE's distributors either went bankrupt or became moribund.
-There has been some debate over whether Tolkien Enterprises forced ICE into bankruptcy in order to get the gaming license in anticipation of the upcoming new movie franchise.

-The company entered bankruptcy and filed for Chapter 7 in October 2000.
+In 1997, ICE suffered financial difficulties from a rapid decline in its distribution net; nearly 70% of ICE's distributors either went bankrupt or became moribund.
+The company entered bankruptcy and filed for Chapter 7 in October, 2000.
 This bankruptcy cost ICE the Middle-earth license, ending both the MERP and MECCG lines.
 Many of the authors and illustrators were not paid for substantial amounts of work.

 Aurigas Aldebaron

-In December 2001, ICE's assets were purchased by Aurigas Aldebaron LLLC, an intellectual property ownership company backed by several wealthy individuals.
+In December, 2001, ICE's assets were purchased by Aurigas Aldebaron LLLC, an intellectual property ownership company.
 The new owners licensed the Iron Crown Enterprise name and other assets to Mjolnir LLC until 2011.
-Starting in January 2011, licensing was transferred to Guild Companion Publications Ltd.
+Starting in January, 2011, licensing was transferred to Guild Companion Publications Ltd.

-In 2016 Aurigas Alderbaron merged with Guild Companion Publications Ltd to create a single company: Guild Companion Publications.
+In 2016, Aurigas Alderbaron merged with Guild Companion Publications Ltd to create a single company: Guild Companion Publications.
 This company both holds the Iron Crown Enterprises intellectual property and produces and sells Iron Crown products.

-On January 9, 2017 Guild Companion Publications Limited officially changed its name to Iron Crown Enterprises Ltd.
+On January 9, 2017, Guild Companion Publications Limited officially changed its name to Iron Crown Enterprises Ltd.